The second step: communicating cars

 Autonomous driving: a “hands-free” future!

-In 2015, PSA Group was the first car manufacturer to test autonomous vehicle prototypes on the open road in France.
+In 2015, Groupe PSA was the first car manufacturer to test autonomous vehicle prototypes on the open road in France.
 Group prototypes have since travelled over 50,000 km on roads in Europe.
 Currently, the Vienna Convention, which forms the basis for Europe’s highway codes, stipulates that drivers must maintain control of their vehicles at all times.
 Consequently, the free circulation of autonomous vehicles is not authorised.
-Together with other stakeholders, PSA Group is contributing to discussions on adapting this legal framework.
+Together with other stakeholders, Groupe PSA is contributing to discussions on adapting this legal framework.

 As early as 2018, the Group will market vehicles equipped with “driver-supervised” automated driving functions to relieve drivers in monotonous traffic jams on expressways (with Traffic Jam Assist) and in parking manoeuvres.
 Delegated driving increases safety in driving situations particularly susceptible to driver inattention and thus prevents the majority of accidents related to human error.